What Does Water Resistant Mean exactly for a Sports Watch?

 Temperature is another hazard to my sports watch

 When air is cooled it cannot hold as much moisture as when the air is warm.
 The moisture in the air is released in the form of droplets, called condensation.
 This process is similar to what happens when air cools forming dew on cold surfaces.
-Water condensing on a glass or on the inside of windows during winter, is the result of the glass surfaces' temperature cooling below the dewpoint of the air which is in contact with them.
+Water condensing on a glass or on the inside of windows during winter, is the result of the glass surfaces' temperature cooling below the dew-point of the air which is in contact with them.

 The Federal Trade Commission

 Whatever happens to your sports watch do not under any circumstances open the watch by yourself.
 The water resistance of your watch should be serviced and tested at least once a year by Wryst Timepieces after sales services only.
+We hope you have learnt more about what does water resistant mean, and please feel free to comment this post with your experience below.